inflection-engineering/website/src/pages/why-us.md

 ![Two lighthouses lighting one spot from two directions](/assets/twin.png){.img-right}

-At Deliveroo, we built a repeating pattern that works: identify the _systemic_ problem, align the organisation, execute the change, leave it working and self-healing.
+At Deliveroo, we built a repeating pattern: identify the _systemic_ problem, align the organisation, execute the change, leave it working and self-healing.

 **We migrated Kafka with zero customer impact** — 40+ teams, 30k messages/second, no downtime.
 AWS turned it into their playbook. **We stopped recurring incidents** by making reliability work as visible as features. **We hired 85% of open roles** and left a trained team to scale it. **We never slowed product velocity** to do any of it.

+This gave leadership their weekends back.
+Board questions became easier to answer.
+The 3am escalations stopped.

 Together, we're more effective than separately:

-**Broader range.** Product + infrastructure.
+**Broader range** means more you could delegate to us.
+Product + infrastructure.
 Org design + execution.
 Engineering strategy + hands-on delivery.

-**Faster trust.** One of us earns credibility with engineers, the other with leadership.
+**Faster trust** means less time setting us up.
+One of us earns credibility with engineers, the other with leadership.
 We translate in both directions.

-**Lower risk.** We've worked through crises together.
+**Lower risk** gives you peace of mind, faster.
+We've worked through crises together.
 We know each other's judgment.
 You get a team that's already aligned.

 You're not hiring two contractors.
 You're getting a **unit that's solved problems like yours before**.